These fans are high speed PWM controlled and are prone to fail over time.

 - Physically return power to the PSUs

 - This is critical !
-Not following this procedure can cause BIOS errors since the server can retain the memory the failed state !!
+Not following this procedure can cause BIOS errors since the server can retain the memory of the previous failed state !!

 WAIT at least 2-4 minutes to allow the BIOS to start and rescan the hardware.